 Some homebuyers choose adjustable rate mortgages because the starting interest rate can be lower than the interest rate on fixed rate mortgages.
 If you are planning to own a house for a shorter period of time, you might choose an ARM to take advantage of the lower monthly interest payment.
 For example, if you are planning to own a home for five years, you might choose a 5/1 ARM because you intend to sell the house before the interest rate adjusts.

 The advantage of refinancing from an ARM to a fixed rate

 Many homeowners refinance from an adjustable rate to a fixed rate mortgage because they want their payments to be more predictable.
-With an ARM, the amount of money you pay in interest each month can change.
+With an ARM, the amount of monthly interest you pay can change over the course of the loan.
 With a fixed rate, the amount you pay in interest will always stay the same.
-Many homeowners value the peace of mind that comes with knowing their mortgage payments won’t change.
+Many homeowners value the peace of mind that comes with knowing their mortgage payments won't change.

 Keep in mind that your monthly mortgage payment includes escrow payments for your property taxes, homeowners insurance and private mortgage insurance (PMI), if your loan requires it.
 Your escrow payments can change whether you have an adjustable rate or a fixed rate mortgage, which can affect your total monthly payment too.

 Does refinancing from an ARM to a fixed-rate mortgage save money?

 That depends on many things, including the terms of your current loan, whether interest rates move up or down, and how long you plan to live in your home.
 Many homeowners refinance an ARM to a fixed rate mortgage when rates are low so they can "lock in" savings on interest payments.
 These homeowners may believe that interest rates are likely to rise in the future and by refinancing from an ARM to a fixed rate mortgage they will protect themselves from higher interest rates down the road.